Catalyst20104/Memory-Allocation-Analyzer/README.md

 ## Overview
 Memory Allocation Analyzer is a powerful tool designed to help developers analyze, monitor, and optimize memory usage in software applications.
 By providing in-depth insights into memory allocations.

-The analyzer gives all the information of all variables like where the variable are stored in RAM like data section / Heap section / Stack section , Datatype of variable , size of variable,etc.
+The analyzer gives all the information of all variables like where the variables are stored in RAM like data section / Heap section / Stack section , Datatype of variable , size of variable,etc.

 ## Features
 - Tracks memory allocations
 - Provides detailed memory usage reports
+- gives the datatype of variables
 - Shows of memory usage of each variable

 ## Installation